adamcrussell/bbedit-prolog-clm/README.md

 ## Installation

-- Copy the `SWI-Prolog.plist` file to:
+- Copy the `GNU-Prolog.plist` file to:

         ~/Library/Application Support/BBEdit/Language Modules/

 - Restart BBEdit

+## License

+This is based on a fork of Brian Snider's [SWI-Prolog CLM](https://github.com/sniderbr/bbedit-prolog-clm).
+The original license has been retained.